Skip to Content

 If you have kids who love crafts, this Kids Craft Christmas Craft Advent Calendar is absolutely perfect.

 There are 25 craft kits inside, one for every day through Christmas Day.
-Each kit contains all the contents to make a felt ornament, everything from the instructions to the string to hang it.
+Each kit contains all the contents to make a felt Christmas ornament, everything from the instructions to the string to hang it.

 A Peanut Christmas Tree Advent calendar.